serhio17/mos9-ceph-upgrade/README.rst

 Restart VMs
 -----------

-In order to apply client libraries (``librados2.so`` and ``librbd1.so``) fixes it's necessary to restart qemu processes serving VMs and other services which using ceph cluster.
-Note that the VMs which haven't been restarted will keep using the old (buggy) version of rbd client library (``librbd1.so``) and might hit the `rbd cache data corruption`_ bug.
+Although the upgrading servers (monitors and OSDs) according to the above instructions does not disrupt clients, it's necessary to restart qemu processes serving VMs (and other services which use ceph) In order to apply client libraries (``librados2.so`` and ``librbd1.so``) fixes.
+Note that the VMs (and daemons) which haven't been restarted will keep using the old (buggy) version of rbd client library (``librbd1.so``) and might hit the `rbd cache data corruption`_ bug.

 .. _rbd cache data corruption: http://tracker.ceph.com/issues/17545